nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

   <em>Cognitive domains investigated in task fMRI analyses</em>
 </p>

+<br><br>

 In the figure below the processing pipeline is depicted for one of the domains - negative emotional valence.
 Using the manuals linked above, the steps of `Harmonzied processing` and `First-level contrast` extraction have already taken place.
 This manual will explain how to use the available scripts to execute `Mega-analysis`, investigating both case-control effects and the effects of clinical characteristics of OCD, such as the age of OCD onset, medication status, and symptom severity.
 Region of interest (ROI) analyses in the relevant neural circuit for each domain are conducted at the group-level, as well as whole-brain analyses via two separate approaches (not pictured).
+We refer to these analyses as mega-analyses because we use individual-participant data when combining datasets of multiple samples, which is a different than the approach meta-analyses typically take.
+Meta-analyses usually rely on summary statistics at the sample level, aggregating data across samples, but not across individual participants.
+A huge advantage of our mega-analytic approach is that we are able to investigate the effects of participant-level variables, such as medication status or symptom severity, on brain activity in a way that meta-analyses cannot.

 <p align="center">
   <img src="mega-analysis-methods.jpg" alt="Processing pipeline" width="1000"/><br/>